sanariaz154/Valar-Dohaeris/README.md

 * Change the Neo4j database path according to your system from _Neo4JPopulation.java_ (or _Neo4jPopulationDiseaseOriented.java_ , according to case)
 * If processing CCDA documents, set _is_ccda=true_ in _cTAKESService.java_
 * If processing multiple documents, set _is_CPE=true_ in _cTAKESService.java_ and send documents directory path through postman.
 * To get data from multiple healthcare sites for processing, run crawlers  or simply download the documents already extracted given in [med-harvest](https://github.com/sanariaz154/med-harvest) repository and you will get more than enough data in documents form for testing.

+# Framework